 From product development digitization to e-Fashion

 On the sales side, the industry is still highly dependent on department stores and street retailers.
-As they remained closed during the quarantine, brands and retailers saw a dramatic drop in orders of up to 86%, and canceled orders worth billions of dollars while retailers got stuck with unsold inventory.
+As they remained closed during the quarantine, brands and retailers saw a dramatic drop in orders of up to 86%, and cancelled orders worth billions of dollars while retailers got stuck with unsold inventory.

-It was urgent to find a new strategy to adapt to the ‘new normal’ that the pandemic has imposed and that has been going on for almost two years now.
+It was crucial to find a new strategy to adapt to the ‘new normal’ that the pandemic has imposed and that has been going on for almost two years now.
 Almost overnight, the global fashion industry turned to 3D digital design and focused on e-commerce to continue operating and selling, accelerating the digital transformation started many years earlier that was being delayed by the industry's old-fashioned mindset.

 Brands are still adopting 3D as a tool to help product development, like sketching, playing around with options, interacting with what’s feasible or not.
 However, 3D is much more powerful than that.